-Don’t set the bar too high for entry.
-As I wrote in my article about Facebook ad examples, if you ask people too big of a commitment, people just won’t do it.
+Don’t set the bar for entry too high.
+As I wrote in this Facebook ad examples post, if you ask people for too big of a commitment, they just won’t do it.

-Work on finding the balance between the mental threat and your prize’s value.
+Work on finding the balance between the mental “threat level” and your prize’s value.

 17) Address All the Possible Concerns

-This tactic is going to require that you know your customers as you know your best friend, including all their possible concerns regarding your Facebook ad offer.
+This tactic is going to require you to know your customers like you know your best friend, including all their possible concerns regarding your Facebook ad offer.

-Sometimes, even though you’re promoting a cool product, people shy away from clicking as it seems like too big of a commitment.
+Sometimes, even though you’re promoting a cool product, people shy away from clicking if it seems like too big of a commitment.

-At other times, people avoid signing the deal, because they’re afraid of unsatisfactory results.
+Other times, people avoid signing a deal because they’re afraid of unsatisfactory results.

-It’s your job to dig up all these anxieties and concerns, and eliminate those bad thoughts even before someone has time to consider them.
+It’s your job to dig out all these anxieties and concerns and uproot them before your user has time to consider them.

-Other anxieties you can avoid before they arise include the need for entering credit card details or being unsure whether the delivery’s free.
+Other anxieties you can avoid before they arise include the need for entering credit card details or confusion over whether the delivery’s free.

-In case you’re wondering what’s a power word, it’s a word that has the ability to draw people’s attention and have a stronger effect on them.
+Wondering what a power word is?
+It’s a word with the ability to draw people’s attention and have a stronger effect on them.

-At KlientBoost, we like to use the power words in our article headlines to keep the CTR high above the average.
+At KlientBoost, we like to use power words in our article headlines to keep CTRs well above the average.

-David Ogilvy, the advertising Grand Master, published a list of influential words, that’s still relevant today:
+David Ogilvy, the advertising Grand Master, published a list of influential words that is still relevant today: